Sara-DLC/design_patterns/Strategy_Patterns.md

 The strategy pattern (also known as the policy pattern) is a behavioral software design pattern that enables selecting an algorithm at runtime.

-defines a family of algorithms, it encapsulates each one and makes them interchangeable.
-Strategy let's the algorithm vary independently from the clients that use it.
+It defines a family of algorithms and encapsulates each one and makes them interchangeable.
+Strategy lets the algorithm vary independently from the clients that use it.

 `Duck -> quack() & display()`